Taylorwaldo/WifiHackingProject/README.md

 - Technical communication and presentation

 ---
-*This project was completed as part of cybersecurity coursework focusing on wireless network security assessment.*
+*This project was completed as part of cybersecurity coursework at UNCW focusing on wireless network security assessment.*
+Taylor Waldo, Landen Ramsey, Bennett Marsee, Dimitri Montgomey, Ellie Deskins, and Tyler Gwiazdowski.
+Feel free to use, modify, and distribute this for educational purposes.